 top of page

-As in Steffi Klenz’s series Nonsuch (images of Poundbury in Dorset) the photographic methodology of ‘de -population’, of removing the physical presence of the occupants, heightens the banality and peculiarity of the buildings whilst also referencing the fascination with the relationship between civilisation and nature as explored in the works of painters such as Edward Hopper.
+As in Steffi Klenz’s series Nonsuch (images at Poundbury in Dorset) the photographic methodology of ‘de-population’, of removing the physical presence of the occupants, heightens the banality and peculiarity of the buildings whilst also referencing the fascination with the relationship between civilisation and nature as explored in the works of painters such as Edward Hopper.

 Emblems 1